Wemino/EchoPatch/README.md

   <img src="assets/EchoPatch_Logo.png" style="max-width:75%">
 </p>

 Modernizes F.E.A.R. and its expansions with HUD scaling, high-framerate optimizations, controller support, and other quality-of-life enhancements.
-It aims to be as non-intrusive as possible, with no file modifications and no gameplay changes by default, focusing solely on fixing issues and enhancing the overall experience.
+It aims to be as non-intrusive as possible, applying runtime patches only, with no gameplay changes by default.

 ## How to Install
 > [!NOTE]